The core provides service in optical measurements in solution and solid form. The Core has several state-of-the-art spectroscopic instrumentation.

 In 2012, the lab installed a unique fluorometer designed for research in Vis-NIR spectral range (300-1600 nm).
 The instrument was purchased from funding provided by NIH (S10 Shared Instrumentation Grant).
 This custom-designed system built by Horiba Jobin Yvon Inc. is one of the most sophisticated fluorescent spectrophotometers in the world.

-In 2015, the lab installed a new imager in shortwave infrared
+In 2015, the lab installed a new imager in shortwave infrared and later hyperspectral imagers working in the range from 400 nm to 1700 nm.

 The core provides expertise and instrumentation for spectroscopic measurements in solution and solid forms from 200 to 1650 nm spectral range.